skip to Main Content

 Eligibility Criteria

-NEH summer institutes are designed for a national audience of full- or part-time K-12 educators who teach in public, charter, independent, and religiously affiliated schools, or as home schooling educators.
-Project directors may also admit a limited number of educators who work outside the K-12 classroom, and who can demonstrate that their participation will advance project goals and enhance their professional work.
+NEH-funded summer institutes are designed for a national audience of full- or part-time K-12 educators who teach in public, charter, independent, and religiously affiliated schools, or as home schooling educators.
+Project directors may also admit a limited number of educators who work outside the K-12 classroom, and can demonstrate that their participation will advance project goals and enhance their professional work.

 Selection Criteria